domenkozar/plone_guide/what_is_plone.rst

 Spin
 ~~~~

-Of course, I always like to add a good spin:
+Of course, I like to add a good spin:

 - **Plone is the best available Python-based web content management system available, hands down.**